 Please be aware…

-- I take my time guiding you around the lagoon and through the forest, at a leisurely pace.
+- I take my time guiding you at a leisurely pace.

 - Be prepared to navigate the occasional uneven trail, slippery rocks, muddy patch, and overhanging foliage.

 - There are no accessibility features at this time.

 This experience is weather dependent and may be cancelled on short notice.